 This window is now locked by JBoss.
 To stop the server press Ctrl-C while the window is active.
-Closing the window will have a similar effect to pressing Ctrl-C, but windows may start complaining of the process not responding.
+Closing the window will have a similar effect to pressing Ctrl-C, but Windows may start complaining of the process not responding.
 It is therefore best to use Ctrl-C to shut down the JBoss server.

-JBoss will use this window for any message during run-time.
+JBoss will use this window for any messages during run-time.
 For example EJB deployment done while the server is running will produce a message in this window.
-Also server error messages appear in this window.
+Also, server error messages appear in this window, so make sure to keep an eye on the message window.